In trans people, GOP candidates find latest ‘wedge issue’ | Times Leader

 At least 10 states have banned transgender athletes from participating in sports in a way that is consistent with their gender identity.

-Indiana , although federal courts have blocked laws in Idaho and West Virginia.
+Indiana is poised to be the 11th, although federal courts have blocked laws in Idaho and West Virginia.
 And then there are states that are banning or investigating gender-confirming treatment, such as Texas.

-The narrative of transgender people as a threat has strong parallels to bathroom-use and same-sex marriage bans and can be traced to Anita Bryant’s in 1977, said Andrew Proctor, an associate professor of politics at Wake Forest University who studies and teaches LGBTQ politics.
+The narrative of transgender people as a threat has strong parallels to bathroom-use and same-sex marriage bans and can be traced to Anita Bryant’s “Save Our Children” campaign in 1977, said Andrew Proctor, an associate professor of politics at Wake Forest University who studies and teaches LGBTQ politics.

 The political framing is often around protecting girls, which is probably designed to broaden its appeal, Proctor and others said.